Skatteetaten/mva-meldingen/docs/mvameldingen_eng/informasjonsmodell/index.md

   <tr>
     <td>periode</td>
     <td>
-        Description: the taxation period for which the VAT return applies <br>
+        The taxation period for which the VAT return applies <br>
 	Period is stated in accordance with the code list for the Skattleggingsperiode.
 SkattleggingsperiodeUke follows the calendar's week numbering, for example week 1 in 2022 runs from 3 to 9 January.
 For SkattleggingsperiodeHalvmåndelig, the first half runs from the 1st to the 15th of the month and the second half runs from the 16th to the last of the month. <br>
         Purpose: to ensure consistency between book keeping and VAT return period.
 	</td>
   </tr>
   <tr><td>aar</td>
     <td>
-        Description: the taxation year for which the VAT return applies <br>
+        The taxation year for which the VAT return applies <br>
         Purpose: to ensure consistency between book keeping and VAT return period.
 	</td>
   </tr>